topliceanu/mortimer/README.md

  - make sure test coverage does not decrease.
 This project uses [coveralls.io][https://coveralls.io/]
  - make sure you document your code and generated code looks ok.
 This project uses [codo](https://github.com/coffeedoc/codo).
 Check out their comment style guides.
  - hit me up for a code review!
-5. Have my kindest thanks for making this project better.
+5. Have my kindest thanks for making this project better!

 Licence